Vercel Blob

 • Files that you would normally store in an external file storage solution like Amazon S3.
 With your project hosted on Vercel, you can readily access and manage these files with Vercel Blob

 You can create and manage your Vercel Blob stores from your account dashboard.
-You can scope your Vercel Blob stores to your Hobby account or team, and connect them to as many projects as you want.
+You can scope your Vercel Blob stores to your Hobby team or team, and connect them to as many projects as you want.

 To get started, see the server-side, or client-side quickstart guides.